The moment a service stops meeting its commitments, threshold serious enough to demand coordinated response.

 Type-specific fields on BaseNode

-severity_levelstringSeverity. `sev1` = critical/system down. `sev2` = major impact. `sev3` = minor impact. `sev4` = minimal impact. @example "sev1" for complete service unavailability
+severity_levelenumIncident severity tier (paging classification). `sev1` = critical/system down. `sev2` = major impact. `sev3` = minor impact. `sev4` = minimal.
+Uses the `IncidentSeverity` scale; distinct from user-impact `severity_5`. @example "sev1" for complete service unavailability

 started_atstringISO timestamp the incident started or was first detected.